SNeicer/SNeicers-Doom-Mod-Manager/README.md

 - Ability to launch modded/unmodded doom from tray
 - Customizable ui (Use QtDesigner for that, see the wiki for table elements and their names)
 - Hotkeys
+- Advanced settings and saving them into presets

 ### Hotkeys
 - Ctrl + S - Save selected preset